 1. How proud you are

-The decision to fight for our freedom is a big deal!
-Less than one-half of 1 percent of the US population serve in the military.
+The decision to join the military is a big deal!
+Less than one-half of 1 percent of the US population choose to serve.
 Tell your recruit how proud you are for their decision to serve our great nation.

 2. They aren’t forgotten